software-assignments-fall2021/git-workflow-practice-sanjanadhindsa/README.md

 TEALS program, was that students slowly developed an interest in CS content as the year progressed.
 This interest which develops shows me that it's not necessarily computer science as a subject which turns many students off of learning it, but instead preconceived notions of the topics (i.e. it's "too difficult" or "not applicable") and lack of exposure which limits students.

+### David Iosilevich
+This is a very important for article, for both software developers and students.
+With technology advancing at an incredible rate, it is vital for education programs around the world to implement more computer science into the curriculum.
+This addition would certainly have helped me when I was in high school, as CS has taught me to solve problems and think algorithmically in areas other than programming.